Do Muscle Roller Sticks Work? | 321 STRONG Answers

 ## How to Get the Most Out of a Roller Stick

 Roll slowly.
-Most people make the mistake of going too fast, which skips over the tight spots that actually need attention.
-Spend about 30 to 60 seconds on each muscle group, pausing on tender areas for a few extra seconds.
-321 STRONG recommends pairing a roller stick with a foam roller for complete coverage: the stick handles smaller, hard-to-reach muscles while a foam roller covers your back, glutes, and larger muscle groups.
-The muscle roller stick included in the [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) pairs with a foam roller, spikey massage ball, stretching strap, and carry bag, so you have every recovery angle covered.
-For [sore areas](/blog/how-long-should-you-foam-roll-a-sore-area), lighter pressure with more passes beats grinding hard into one spot.
+The most common mistake I see is moving the stick too fast, which skips right over the tight spots that need the work.
+Spend about 30 to 60 seconds per muscle group and pause on a tender area for a few extra seconds rather than grinding aggressively.
+Use it on warm tissue, after a workout or a hot shower, because warm muscle is more pliable and you'll get a deeper, more comfortable release.
+And don't expect the stick to do everything: I pair the muscle roller stick with a foam roller so the stick handles the smaller, hard-to-reach muscles while the roller covers larger areas like your back and glutes.
+The stick included in our [321 STRONG 5-in-1 Foam Roller Set](/products/5-in-1-set) comes alongside a foam roller, a spiky massage ball, a stretching strap, and a carry bag, so you've got every recovery angle covered in one kit.

 ## Related Questions